 - To migrate WPM as part of an upgrade, see the Orion Platform Migration Guide.
 Be sure to update SEUM agents to point to new EngineIDs, as described here.

 - If currently using WPM 2.2.2 or earlier, upgrade to WPM 2.2.3 first, and then upgrade from WPM 2.2.3 to the latest version.

 - Transactions based on recordings created in WPM 2020.2 and earlier may behave differently if FIPS mode is enabled.
 Steps that aren't FIPS-compliant (for example, steps that require NTLM authentication) may cause transactions to fail or return false-positive results.

 SolarWinds recommends enabling FIPS on the Orion server as part of a fresh deployment instead of during an upgrade.
-For details, see Enable FIPS for Orion Platform products.
+See Enable FIPS for Orion Platform products.